Racine woman killed in three-vehicle Mount Pleasant crash

 MOUNT PLEASANT — A woman was killed after her vehicle "split in half" during a three-vehicle crash in Mount Pleasant Thursday evening.

-At 10:47 p.m., Mount Pleasant Police officers and the South Shore Fire Department responded to the area near Highway 11 and Cozy Acres Road for a three-vehicle crash, according to the Mount Pleasant Police Department.
+At 10:47 p.m., Mount Pleasant Police officers and the South Shore Fire Department responded to the area near Highway 11 and Cozy Acres Road, just west of Highway 31, for a report of a three-vehicle crash, according to the Mount Pleasant Police Department.

-The Honda's driver — a 47-year-old woman from Racine — was found dead underneath the Dodge involved in the crash.
-The woman's name is being withheld until proper notification can be made to her family.
+The Honda's driver — a 47-year-old woman from Racine — was found dead underneath the Dodge involved in the crash, police said.
+The woman's name was being withheld as of Friday until proper notification could be made to her family, police said.

 You have free articles remaining.

-The Dodge had major front end damage, and the female driver was treated at Ascension Hospital for minor injuries.
-Her two passengers were treated by South Shore and released.
+The Dodge had major front end damage, and the female driver was treated at Ascension All Saints Hospital for minor injuries.
+Her two passengers were treated by South Shore paramedics and released.

-The Mazda's driver was trapped and extracted, and then transported to Froedtert Trauma Center in Milwaukee with serious, but non-life-threatening injuries.
+The Mazda's driver was trapped and extricated, and then transported to Froedtert Hospital Trauma Center in Wauwatosa with serious, but non-life-threatening injuries.

 The Wisconsin State Patrol was contacted to conduct a crash reconstruction of the scene due to the severity of the injuries and the fatality.

-The incident remains under investigation by the Mount Pleasant Police Department and Wisconsin State Patrol.
-Anyone with information is asked to contact the Mount Pleasant Police or Crime Stoppers.
+The incident remained under investigation as of Friday by the Mount Pleasant Police Department and Wisconsin State Patrol.
+Anyone with information is asked to contact Mount Pleasant Police or Crime Stoppers.

-Mount Pleasant PD was assisted by the Racine County Sheriff's Office for UAV Drone support.
-Sturtevant Police assisted with traffic control, the Wisconsin State Patrol helped with technical reconstruction and South Shore Fire Department provided medical treatment and scene clean up.
+Mount Pleasant police were assisted by the Racine County Sheriff's Office with drone support.
+Sturtevant Police assisted with traffic control, the Wisconsin State Patrol helped with technical reconstruction and investigation and the South Shore Fire Department provided medical treatment, extrication and scene cleanup.

 Today's mugshots: Feb.
 19